 The speckle winged Callibaetis genus contains on average the largest species in the Baetidae family with hatches ranging in size from 20 to 12 (6mm to 12mm).
 However, most can be matched with 14 and 16 imitations.
 They reside only in very slow weedy sections of rivers or lakes and ponds.

 » Genus Callibaetis (Speckled Duns)

 7 species aren't included.

 The most important are the sub-species Callibaetis ferrugineus ferrugineus in the East and Midwest and Callibaetis ferrugineus hageni in the West.
 It is in the West however, where this genus achieves its densest populations and most significant hatches.
 Other important western species also happen to be at both sides of the size scale.
 The outsized Callibaetis californicus can produce excellent hatches.
 The diminutive Callibaetis pictus can also be locally prolific, especially at higher elevations.

-The duns are recognized by their distinctive wings, a dark background overlayed with light veins.
-Spinners are also easy to recognize with their clear wing's leading edges marked with dark blotches -- see the pictures.
+The duns are easily recognized by their speckled bodies and distinctive wings usually featuring a dark background overlaid with white veins.
+Female spinners are also easy to recognize with their clear wing's leading edges marked with dark blotches -- see the pictures.
 Where & When

 Time Of Year (?):Callibaetis species usually produce two and sometimes up to three broods in a single season.
 Their peak times vary widely by location.Hatching BehaviorCallibaetis duns emerge on the surface.
 They can take flight quickly or ride the water's surface for a lengthy period, depending on circumstances.
 Knopp and Cormier write in Mayflies: An Angler's Study of Trout Water Ephemeroptera that the nymphs make several trips to and from the surface before hatching, a habit more common in the Ephemerellidae family.